North Carolina Central University Blog

 • Disposing of materials

 To optimize an organization’s supply chain, supply chain managers carry out a wide range of responsibilities.
-For example, they can be responsible for the following:
+Depending on the industry, managers may be required to oversee multiple products, coordinate segments in multiple countries, and adapt to varying levels of product flow.
+For example, they can be responsible for:

 • Developing overarching strategies for achieving cost-effectiveness and efficiency

-• Analyzing supply chain data and using benchmarking to identify specific ways to streamline aspects of a supply chain
+• Analyzing operational data and using benchmarking to identify specific ways to streamline aspects of a supply chain

 • Cultivating strong relationships with other businesses that play a role in the supply chain, such as suppliers or delivery services